KaiShunWorldz/KaiShunWorldz.github.io/doc/LoadBalancers.md

 # Load Balancing

-## Services as Dispatchers
+## Services as Dispatchers ( taken from Rancher )

-That’s how Kubernetes handles containers and pods at the management level.
-But as we mentioned above, it also abstracts functionally related/identical pods into services, and it is at the service level that external clients and other elements of the application interact with pods.
-Services have IP addresses (used internally by Kubernetes) which are relatively stable.
 When a program element needs to make use of the functions abstracted by the service, it makes a request to the service, rather than an individual pod.
 The service then acts as a dispatcher, assigning a pod to handle the request.

 ## Dispatching and Load Distribution